Bootstrap-Assisted Inference for Generalized Grenander-type Estimators: Simulations

-Table \ref{TABLE: isoreg} presents the numerical results.
-We report empirical coverage for nominal $95\%$ confidence intervals and their average interval length.
-In all the DGPs considered, our proposed bootstrap-assisted inference method leads to confidence intervals with excellent empirical coverage and average interval length.
-The infeasible ``oracle'' procedure attains empirical coverage very close to the nominal $95\%$, which aligns with our theoretical results, and feasible procedures using the numerical derivative estimators perform almost identical to the infeasible oracle version.
-In DGP 1 and 2, our procedures outperform both the standard non-parametric bootstrap (which is inconsistent) and the $m$-out-of-$n$ bootstrap (which is consistent) in empirical coverage and average length.
+In DGPs 1 and 2, our procedures outperform both the standard non-parametric bootstrap (which is inconsistent) and the $m$-out-of-$n$ bootstrap (which is consistent) in empirical coverage and average length.
 In DGP 3, the $m$-out-of-$n$ with the subsample size $m=\lceil n^{1/2}\rceil$ performs comparable to our procedure, but two caveats should be noted.
 First, the $m$-out-of-$n$ bootstrap performance is sensitive to the choice of the subsample size.
 Therefore, to operationalize the $m$-out-of-$n$ bootstrap procedure, one needs to develop a reliable procedure to choose the subsample size.
 Another caveat, arguably more important in this context, is that the $m$-out-of-$n$ bootstrap procedure requires the knowledge of the convergence rate of the estimator.
 In our simulation, we use the true convergence rate for $m$-out-of-$n$ bootstrap, but in practice, one needs to assume or estimate from data the convergence rate.
 Since the convergence rate and the limit distribution of the generalized Grenander-type estimator crucially hinge on unknown $\q$, this feature of the $m$-out-of-$n$ bootstrap may be unappealing.
-In contrast, our proposed bootstrap-based procedure only requires specifying an upper bound on $\q$ and it automaticall adapts to the unknown convergence rate.
+In contrast, our proposed bootstrap-based procedure only requires specifying an upper bound on $\q$ and it automatically adapts to the unknown convergence rate.